 The Bottle House, created from over 50,000 beer, liquor and medicine bottles has since been repaired and preserved.
 Now, putting two and two together, its no brainer why this bottle house was built.
 For one, wood was scarce in the desert.
 Secondly, the mining town was also home to several saloons (some say upwards to 50!) in which resulted in monstrous quantities of bottles.
 Tom Kelly used the bottles and on-site adobe to construct his house in approximately five months.

-So next time you’re visiting Las Vegas or Death Valley, we highly recommend taking a day trip out to see this forgotten ‘modern marvel of its time’ that, as quick as it went up crumbled to rubble.
+So next time you’re visiting Las Vegas or Death Valley, we highly recommend taking a day trip out to see this forgotten modern marvel of its time.

-When you arrive, we highly recommend visiting the Bottle House first as there is a small rusty metal box that has laminated guides that tells you what each structure ruins were.
-However, please return the laminated guides back to the box so others may use them.
-If anything, take a photo of the guides for later remembrance or reference.
+When you arrive, visit the Bottle House first as there is a small rusty metal box that has laminated guides that tells you what each structure ruins were.
+However, please return the guides back to the box so others may use them.
+Don’t forget to take lots of photos!

 BLOG WRITER’s NOTE: I happened upon this website that is amazingly incredible that shows photos from when the town boomed to what stands today.
 Its hard to stand and imagine how big it was when all you see are only a few crumbled shells of the buildings.
 We hope you take time to enjoy the following website to learn more about this neat town. ———–> CLICK HERE to RHYOLITE, NV

-Disclaimer: All of these photos are taken by Lisa Brown of this blog.
+Disclaimer: All of these photos are taken by myself (Lisa Brown).
 None have been digitally altered.
-If you borrow them, please give us credits for usage.
-All photos were taken November 2016.
+Do not copy or claim them as your own.
+Please email us email@example.com All photos were taken November 2016.